Primary

 Pick up the weights and stand tall with your shoulders back and down.
 Take short, controlled steps and keep the weights from swinging.
 Squeeze the handles hard and brace your core.
 Breathe steadily throughout—do not hold your breath.
 Walk for distance or time.

-Want Farmers Walk in your program?
+See where Farmers Walk fits in your weekly plan

 Pick up heavy weights in each hand.